 - How can we tackle child poverty?

 - What is the role of the community to reduce poverty?

 - With diminishing resources and strained budgets, how can we continue to provide services that will strengthen our communities and ensure they are sustainable?

-Communities, Families and Individuals: Politicians make frequent references to ‘hard-working families’ but what do they mean?
-This pathway examines the relationship between individuals, families and communities, and the roles these play in shaping social policy, and vice versa.
+Communities, Families, and Individuals: Politicians make frequent references to ‘hard-working families’ but what do they mean?
+This pathway examines the relationship between individuals, families and communities and how policy shapes communities and reduce disadvantage.

 Sustainable Communities - Lammas Project

 |Academic Study Skills||Compulsory|